18 Cool Traditional Christmas Tree Alternatives

 If you have a chalkboard painted wall, why not draw a tree on it during the holiday season?
 You can also use a small chalkboard to draw a Christmas tree and hang it in the living room.
 This is a modern take on a Christmas tree.
 It’s a stark difference from what Christmas used to look like 100 years ago.

 The next time you go for a walk in the woods, pick up a few sticks of varying sizes.
 Once you’ve collected enough and cleaned them up arrange them in the shape of a tree on a cloth or poster board so you can easily hang the tree up on the wall.
 Add in ornaments or string lights and a star on top.
 On a budget this holiday season?
 Here are some Christmas gifts that don’t cost a dime.

 This alternative Christmas tree might require some power tools, but the end result will be something to display around the holidays for years to come.
 Pick up varying sizes of circle-shaped wood from your local hardware store.
 Then, drill holes around the wood to put the string through to hold the tree together.
 Attach ornaments, trinkets, and lights, and then hang it from the ceiling for a beautiful floating tree.
-If you got a real Christmas tree, here’s how to keep it alive all season long.

 This tree uses items found at the beach for a unique take on Christmas tree alternatives.
 So get your hot glue gun out and try using pebbles, starfish, driftwood, pine cones, and other beach finds to recreate this look.
 Next, check out the best Christmas town in every state.